Survey on Causal-based Machine Learning Fairness Notions: Computing causal quantities from observable data

-Given a causal graph $G$ of a Markovian model and a counterfactual expression $\gamma = v_{x}|e$ with $e$ some arbitrary set of evidence, identifying and computing $P(\gamma)$ requires to construct a counterfactual graph which combines parallel worlds.
+Given a causal graph $G$ of a Markovian model and a counterfactual expression $\gamma = v_{x}|e$ with $e$ some arbitrary set of evidence, identifying and computing $\pr(\gamma)$ requires to construct a counterfactual graph which combines parallel worlds.
 Every world is represented by a model $M_{x}$ corresponding to each subscript in the counterfactual expression.
 For example, given the causal graph in Figure~\ref{fig:firing_example} and the counterfactual expression $y_{a_1}|a_0$, the resulting counterfactual graph is shown in Figure~\ref{subfig:ident_ctf_e}.
 The counterfactual graph should be ``reduced'' by merging together vertices that share the same causal mechanism (\textbf{make-cg} algorithm in~\cite{shpitser08} automates this procedure).
 The resulting counterfactual graph can be considered as a typical causal graph for a larger causal model.
 Consequently, all the graphical criteria listed in Section~\ref{identInterv} for the identifiability of causal effects apply on the counterfactual graph to identify counterfactual quantities, in particular, the c-component factorization of the counterfactual graph~\cite{shpitser07-counterfactuals}. $ID^*$ and $IDC^*$ algorithms~\cite{shpitser08} automate the identifiability and computation of counterfactuals based on all the above criteria.
+Note that $ID^*$ and $IDC^*$ output expressions in terms of interventional probabilities $P_*$.
+Then, $ID$ algorithm is used to express those interventional probabilities in terms of observational probabilities.

-The simplest unidentifiable counterfactual quantity is $P(y_{a'},y'_a)$ which is called the probability of necessity and sufficiency.
+The simplest unidentifiable counterfactual quantity is $\pr(y_{a'},y'_a)$ which is called the probability of necessity and sufficiency.
 The corresponding counterfactual graph is the W-graph that has the same structure as to Figure~\ref{subfig:ident_ctf_b}.
-This simple criterion can be generalized to the zig-zag graph (Figure~\ref{subfig:ident_ctf_c}) where the counterfactual $P(y_a,w_1,w_2,z')$ is not identifiable.
+This simple criterion can be generalized to the zig-zag graph (Figure~\ref{subfig:ident_ctf_c}) where the counterfactual $\pr(y_a,w_1,w_2,z')$ is not identifiable.